 The International Competition Network (ICN), created in 2001, gathers over one hundred national competition authorities and non-governmental advisors, with the aim of promoting competition and convergence for a more effective and efficient enforcement of competition rules, to the benefit of consumers and businesses.

-The PCA is a member of the ICN, actively contributing to all the working groups: advocacy, agency effectiveness, cartels, mergers e unilateral conduct.
-The PCA also participates in the ICN workshops and conferences, having organised the 2008 ICN Cartel Workshop.
+The AdC is a member of the ICN, actively contributing to all the working groups: advocacy, agency effectiveness, cartels, mergers e unilateral conduct.
+The AdC also participates in the ICN workshops and conferences, having organised the 2008 ICN Cartel Workshop.

-During the 2011-2012 ICN year, the PCA will also be one of Co-Chairs of the Advocacy Working Group.
+During the 2011-2012 ICN year, the AdC will also be one of Co-Chairs of the Advocacy Working Group.

 Within the ICN framework, international competition agencies and other participants develop consensus-based work products and platforms for convergence on principles applicable to competition policy, that are often presented as recommended good practices.